snowplow-archive/snowplow.github.com/_posts/2016-04-14-second-snowplow-meetup-berlin-scheduled-for-may.md

 2. Gino will speak about [NUMBER26] [Number26] analytics journey and how they transitioned to using Snowplow's batch-pipeline (from January) and real-time pipeline (from March) this year.

-The third talk is still being finalised.
-If you’d like to talk about how you use Snowplow at your company then [get in touch][contact].
+3. Matthias Warnke, Business Analyst at [Raisin], will speak about how Raisin tracks individual user journeys in great detail for its complete set of customers across a wide set of marketing channels and domains.

 If you’d like to attend, then please [sign up here][meetup].
 If you would like to meet either Alex or myself whilst we are in Berlin, feel free to [contact] us.

 Finally, big thanks to our partners at [LeROI][LeROI] for their assistance in organising the event.
 Looking forward meeting you all!